-The regulations below apply to course changes of courses selected by students
+Course Changes: The regulations below apply to course changes of courses selected by students

 - Week 1-4: students can initiate a withdrawal without any consequence and they can add a different course if they agree to make up the missed work.
-This is done only after consultation and guidance from their counsellor and the DP coordinator. - Week 5-8: Students can withdraw and add a different course only when recommended by the teacher, counsellor, or program coordinator and the student has to commit to a make-up plan for the course that is being added.
-As we have to consider both content missed as well as minimum attendance required, it is unlikely that the school will approve adding a course at this point in the year. - Week 5-8: The withdrawal from a subject will be noted on the permanent transcript as a Withdraw Pass (WP) or Withdraw Fail (WF) based on the performance of the student at that time.
-DP students need to recognise that this action would mean sacrificing their Diploma. - After week 9: Students are not allowed to add any courses
+This is done only after consultation and guidance from their counsellor and the relevant MYP or DP coordinator. - Week 5-8: Students can withdraw and add a different course only when recommended by the teacher, counsellor, or program coordinator and the student has to commit to a make-up plan for the course that is being added. - As we have to consider both content missed as well as minimum attendance required, adding a course at this point in the year is rarely approved. - The withdrawal will be noted on the permanent transcript as a Withdraw Pass (WP) or Withdraw Fail (WF) based on the performance in the course at that time. - DP students may need to sacrifice their full Diploma program. - After week 9: Students are not allowed to add any courses